 A 15-minute bus ride from central Reykjavík lies Elliðaárdalur Valley, a large green, public space.
-It's a very popular destination with the locals for all sorts of outdoor activity, including jogging, biking, walking, horse riding and playing.
+It's a very popular destination with the locals for all sorts of outdoor activities, including jogging, biking, walking, horseback riding, fishing, and playing.

-Elliðaárdalur is one a few habitats of wild rabbits.
+Elliðaárdalur is one of the few habitats of wild rabbits.
 Like most wild mammals in Iceland, these were originally brought here for farming or as pets.
 Some got loose, and somehow manage to survive the Icelandic winter.

 In the middle of the valley, an old power station produces some of Reykjavík's green energy.
 If you walk past it, you will soon find Árbæjarlaug swimming pool.
-Also, located in the valley is Árbær Open Air Museum and Fákur horse riding club.
+Also, located in the valley is Árbær Open Air Museum.